 The Usage Statistics plugin can also track regional data, including visitor country, region, and city information.
 This is optional.
 When deciding whether to collect this information, consider that storing geographical data can take up a lot of space and can also increase processing time when generating reports.
 If you are running into space issues or are running into timeouts when attempting to generate reports, you may have to either increase disc or memory resources or disable geographic logging.
 If you don’t enable and configure geographic tracking immediately and decide to enable it at a later date, you will have to reprocess your old log files in order for this data to be available in older usage statistics.

 In order to track this information:

-If you really want to control your stats processing, you can go to the Plugins management page, into Generic Plugins category and search for the Acron plugin.
+If you really want to control your stats processing, you can go to the Plugins management page in the Generic Plugins category and search for the Acron plugin.
 If disabled, automatic processing will stop.
 Read the following steps to understand how to manually trigger the processing.

 The file loader task implements a process to reliably handle all file processing.
-It works with 4 folders: stage, processing, archive and reject.
-Everytime the file loader is run, it will search for files inside the stage folder.
-If there are any, it will move one file to the processing folder and it will start working on it.
+It works with 4 folders: stage, processing, archive, and reject.
+Every time the file loader is run, it will search for files inside the stage folder.
+If there are any, it will move one file to the processing folder and start working on it.
 If anything goes wrong, it will send an email to the system administrator with valuable information about what went wrong and will move the file to the reject folder.
 If the processing went well, then it will move the file to the archive folder.
 It will continue this process until there are no more files inside the stage folder.

 The file loader is a scheduled task tool, which can be periodically invoked using cron or another system task management tool.
 The command to run this task depends on which process are you willing to use: